-IS CHICKEN SOUP REALLY AS GOOD AS PENICILLIN OR IS IT A MYTH?
+IS CHICKEN SOUP REALLY AS GOOD AS MEDICINE OR IS IT A MYTH?

 JOIN OUR EMAIL LIST

 Stay on board with all of the latest blog posts.

 A pediatrician recently told me that to treat colds, chicken soup may be a better choice than over-the-counter cough and cold medicines.

 Now, with government experts questioning the safety and effectiveness of cold medications for kids, the best option for parents this cold and flu season may be home remedies such as chicken soup.
 As it turns out, a handful of scientific studies show that chicken soup really may have medicinal value.

 The most widely cited of these studies, published in the medical journal Chest in 2000, is by Dr. Stephen Rennard of the University of Nebraska Medical Center in Omaha.
 He conducted laboratory tests to determine why chicken soup might help colds, beginning with his wife's homemade recipe handed down by her Lithuanian grandmother.
 Using blood samples from volunteers, he showed that the soup inhibited the movement of neutrophils - the most common type of white blood cell that defends against infection.
 Dr. Rennard theorizes that by inhibiting the migration of these infection-fighting cells in the body, chicken soup essentially helps reduce upper respiratory cold symptoms.